By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 That, as you also shared, could all go away if you were to tell your husband what you did; he would likely become hurt and angry, and he may even leave you, and your children would likely also be negatively impacted by whatever would come next — fighting, separation, and/or divorce.
 As you know as a mother, children are perceptive, and at the very least, your children would likely become aware of the pain both your husband would be experiencing together if you told him about your infidelity.

 But, an argument could also be made for telling your husband what happened, come what may.
 In God’s eyes, marriage is a sacred covenant between a husband and a wife, and protecting the sanctity of your marriage is your shared duty based in love, honor, and commitment.
-And whether your wedding was a religious or civil ceremony, being faithful was an expectation and understanding you both had for one another when you exchanged vows and joined in your life together.
+Whether your wedding was a religious or civil ceremony, being faithful was an expectation and understanding you both had for one another when you exchanged vows and joined in your life together.
 Your husband is half of your partnership, yet by not knowing what happened, he’s completely in the dark.
 He may believe that the foundation of his marriage is strong, when in fact, it now has some very real cracks.

 Doesn’t your husband arguably have a right to know about those cracks?
 Isn’t it arguably unfair for you to keep him from knowing the truth since it’s his life too?
 Shouldn’t it arguably be his choice to remain in the marriage or not and not yours by keeping your infidelity from him?

 It seems that you and your husband had a fully whole relationship before that night; and your shared hearts had all of the important ingredients for true happiness — trust, honesty, commitment, and love.
-But now you have only the appearance of that, which appreciatively, has been extremely difficult for you.
+But now you have only the appearance of that, which, appreciatively, has been extremely difficult for you.
 While some of the important ingredients remain in your marriage (e.g., your love for him and his for you), you now carry some painful ones in your heart — deception, manipulation, and lies.

 While it’s clear to me, based on what you’ve shared, that the status quo isn’t working for you, it’s also apparent that your ambivalence has, and continues to, cause you great pain.
-In my experience, ambivalence is often rooted in emotional conflict, so perhaps there were problems for you (and in the marriage) before that night?
+In my experience, ambivalence is often rooted in emotional conflict, so perhaps there were problems for you (and in the marriage) before that night.
 The idea that your relationship with your husband is great isn’t consistent with your drinking to excess, blacking out, and engaging in sexual relations with another man.

 So, what do I think you should do?
 I recommend that you seek out the services of an experienced psychologist who can help you work through the complexities of your situation toward the best possible decision and outcome.
 A good therapist will also help you understand yourself and your struggles better, and he or she may wish to include your husband in that work.
-I think you already know that this is perhaps one of the most important moments in your life, and thus, I don’t think you should go it alone or rely solely on the informal advice of your friends, Google, or me in getting it right.
+I think you already know that this is perhaps one of the most important moments in your life, and thus, I don’t think you should go it alone or rely solely on the informal advice of your friends, Google, or me to get it right.
 Take your time, work on yourself, and what you need to do will become clearer to you.